luau-lang/luau/rfcs/syntax-metatable-type-annotation.md

 ## Summary

-Introduce a new contextual keyword `metatable` to define the type of a metatable for a table.
+Introduce a way to ascribe the type of a metatable for a table via the syntax `{ metatable :: T }`.

 ## Motivation